Sulib1515/alx-system_engineering-devops/0x02-shell_redirections/README.md

-finds all empty files and directories in the current directory and all sub-directories task24-  lists all the files with a .gif extension in the current directory and all its sub-directories. task25-  decodes acrostics that use the first letter of each line
+finds all empty files and directories in the current directory and all sub-directories task24-  lists all the files with a .gif extension in the current directory and all its sub-directories. task25-  decodes acrostics that use the first letter of each line task26- parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests